Skip to main content

 “All the trails are colour-coded so riders can choose their level of difficulty.
 There are beginner’s trails with small obstacles and shallow climbs, intermediate trails where the ground is a little lose and the gradients steeper and trails that offer real challenges for more advanced riders.”

-While the tracks offer a variety of challenges, what makes Alice Springs so unique for those who want to get off the beaten track is the scenery, especially when bathed in the early morning or late afternoon sun.
+While the tracks offer a variety of challenges, what makes Alice Springs so unique for those who want to get off the beaten track is the West MacDonnell Ranges scenery, especially when bathed in the early morning or late afternoon sun.

 “The sunrises and sunsets are unlike any I’ve seen anywhere in the world.
 They are breathtaking,” says Jennifer.
 “There’s nothing like just pulling over your bike and looking out over the desert as the colours change.
-It’s the main reason why people come to Alice to bike.”
+It’s the main reason why people come to Alice for mountain biking.”

 One of the most popular stopovers for mountain bikers is the Telegraph Station, which is located in the Historical Reserve.
-Within this protected area there are 28 kilometres of handmade singletracks that cater for riders of every level, with signposts all along the way to allow you to relax and fully enjoy the experience.
+Within this protected area there are 28km of purpose-built singletrack which caters for riders of every level, with signposts all along the way to allow you to relax and fully enjoy the experience.

 Keep exploring